 Hey!
 I’m Veronica, creator of Kapu, a holistic care company for women.

 I love making things that don't yet exist, but ought to.
-I started by making pelvic / yoni steam stools in 2017 (since then have retired as there are now many of these on the market), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care.
+I started by making pelvic / yoni steam stools in 2017 (since then have retired as there are now many of these on the market), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care (currently taking a break form offering skin care as I'm in the thick of being a new mom!).

 Kapu (which means taboo or sacred in Hawaiian - scroll down to learn more) is dedicated to supporting women who want to live in tune with nature and their bodies.